-The course has been revised to deliver all material within the T3 10-week term.
+The course has been revised to deliver all material online, due to the COVID-19 situation.
 No other major changes were made at this time, as student feedback was positive.

 STUDENT LEARNING OUTCOMES

 Outcome Assessment/s 1 Have critical appreciation of discussion of seminal issues in behavioural intervention 1 2 Demonstrate an understanding of research-based strategies for individual behaviour and classroom management 1, 2, 3 3 Design a positive reinforcement-based classroom management plan that promotes and supports effective teaching and learning 1, 2 4 Demonstrate an understanding of data collection and analysing data to plan behavioural interventions 2, 3